MARVEL SNAP

 6-week dev cap for V1 and had to re-use existing assets.

-A parallel engagment layer as an in-game event.
+A parallel engagement layer as an in-game event to boost return rates.

 We introduced a time-limited mode that turns everyday play into shared progress, giving players a reason to return and stay engaged — without altering the main game they already know.